 Easy learning curve — Interactions based on natural movements required for kayaking left, right and straight.

-Feedback — Avatar which mimicked the user action, visuals and audio after collecting a coin and reaching finish line.
+Feedback — Avatar which mimicked the user action, visuals and audio after collecting a coin and reaching the finish line.

-What aspects of the game interest them and what don’t?How to make it more engaging?
+Enjoyment — What aspects of the game interest them and what don’t?

-Do they face any difficulties while performing the kayaking gesture?
+Usability — Do they face any difficulties while performing the kayaking gesture?

-Are they able to understand the interface?
+Usability — Are they able to understand the interface?

-As we had a good rapport with the elderly residents, we were afraid that they won’t give honest feedback verbally.
+Considering the nature of our research questions, we collected both behavioural data (facial expressions, speech, movements) and attitudinal data (post evaluation questionnaire).
+As we had a good rapport with the elderly residents by this time, we were afraid that they won’t give honest feedback verbally.
 We administered a paper based questionnaire to get more candid responses.

 We had a total of 11 participants (8f, 3m) with an average age of 76.5.
 We received tactical as well as strategic feedback from them.

 They had varied reasons for liking the concept — fun, real life activity instead of sterile exercise routine, pleasant imagery and challenge of collecting gold coins.

-On the downside, we didn’t find the participants to be tired; which was a concern because we were building an exercise game after all.
-Despite being just 4 minutes, few participants complained that the game was long.
+We didn’t find the participants to be tired; which was a concern because we were building an exercise game after all.
+We had to figure out an optimum duration of the game customized according to the partcipant.